-The Library Media Program at UW-Whitewater offers a range of undergraduate and graduate courses for the purpose of 1901 or a902 licensure, a minor in library media, a master's degree, or for continuing education.
-All can be taken at the graduate level, and the 1901 courses and the Technology for Teachers course can be taken at the undergraduate level.
+The Library Media Program at UW-Whitewater offers a range of undergraduate and graduate courses for the purpose of 1902 licensure, a minor in library media, a master's degree, or for continuing education.
+Many can be taken at the graduate or undergraduate level.

-Offered on a satisfactory / no credit basis only.
-ILSEM is a modular, individualized sytem designed to introduce students to the use of tools to locate, evaluate, analyze, process and communicate ideas in multiple media.
+This 1 credit course is offered on a satisfactory / no credit basis only.
+It is designed to introduce students to the use of tools to locate, evaluate, analyze, process and communicate ideas in multiple media.
 It is the first step to mastering valuable technological skills for use in a classroom setting.
 Throughout succeeding coursework and field experiences students will continue to develop and practice technology skills.
 The program is in the process of constant change, changing units as technologies and software evolve and as students enter college with changing sets of skills.
 Specific units change as the technologies change.
 This is required of all elementary and special education majors and is highly recommended for all library media students before taking other library courses.

-These courses fulfill the requirements for the 1901 as a library media specialist.
-The same courses are taking by licensed teachers seeking to add library media licensure and those in the minor.
+The same courses are taking by licensed teachers seeking to add library media licensure and those in the minor or seeking initial licensure.
 The courses can be taken either at the undergraduate or graduate level.
-The first course number is for the undergraduate course, the second is the graduate one.
+The first course number is for the undergraduate course, the second is the graduate one for those seeking a graduate degree.
 The undergraduate courses comprise the school and public library minor.
-Download and print the program requirements to track your progress on the minor, degree, or license.

 Adolescent Literature & Related Media